Exercising is one of the best things we can do for our body and mind, so it’s time we learned to love it

 However, from personal experience, I know exercise can improve your mental health and will make you feel great.
 Regretting the years I ignored the advice, I’ve put together a guide on how you can learn to love it too.

 “I Don’t Enjoy Exercise”

 It is scientifically proven that exercising makes you happy.
 Chemicals called endorphins are released which trigger a positive feeling.

 There are so many different types of exercise.
-Maybe you don’t enjoy team sports but would love the gym.
-If you don’t like the gym, you can work out at home.
+Maybe you don’t enjoy team sports, but it doesn’t have to be strenuous.
+Move your body in a way that feels good.
+Wiggle your toes, shake your head, stretch.
+It all counts.
 There’s also yoga, dance, horse riding, boxing…a quick online search and you’re sure to find something appealing.

 “It’s Too Expensive!”

 There are multiple ways to exercise for free.
 Look online for tutorials.
 They guide you through simple exercises you can do at home, with no need for equipment.
 Running is a cost-free form of exercise, and you will also benefit from getting out of the house!
 While gym memberships can be pricey, there are cheap exercise classes available.
 Shop around your local area and you may be pleasantly surprised.